Sound Mode

 }

 Type assertions (as) let developers punch holes through the type system.
-Sound mode flags disjoint casts.
+Sound mode will restrict assertions to widening only (going from specific to general).
+Narrowing casts and sideways casts will be rejected.

 interface Cat { meow(): void }